Parallel repetition of local simultaneous state discrimination: The binary-symmetric-channel game

 \subsection{Three-fold parallel repetition of the BSC game}

 Consider the three-fold parallel repetition of the BSC game.
-In such a case, if we only consider symmetric strategies, there are $8^8 = 2^{24}$ possibilities, which makes the task of finding an optimal deterministic strategy inefficient.
-This does not only make the optimization task tough for a given $\alpha$ but it makes it even harder if we consider a set of possible values of $\alpha$.
-We therefore take another approach: we first consider no-signalling strategies, which can be efficiently found using a linear program, and then we find classical strategies that attain the optimal no-signalling values.
-In this way, we show that for most of the values of $\alpha$, there is no no-signalling advantage with respect to the best classical strategy and therefore there is also no quantum advantage.

-In a similar way as for the two-fold parallel repetition of the BSC game, we obtain the optimal no-signalling winning probabilities solving a linear program, see \cite{Code} for the code.
-The results are shown in Result \ref{result 3 copies NS}.
+In the following Theorem, we provide the optimal classical and no-signalling winning probabilities, and we will see that for a vast range of values of $\alpha$ they coincide and therefore so does the quantum.